Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Custom Fields

 <aside class="success">
-The custom_fields must be called with their technical_name which you can find in your custom field settings, and should respect the given formatting, if they do not respect this formatting, they will not be updated or updated with their default settings.
+The custom_fields must be called with their technical_name which you can find in your custom field settings, and should respect the given formatting, if they do not respect this formatting, they will be updated with their default values.
 </aside>

 <aside class="warning">